esphome/esphome-docs/components/simpleevse.rst

 .. warning::

-    The SimplEVSE seems to provide a 5V level uart while the ESPHome is working with 3.3V.
+    The SimpleEVSE seems to provide a 5V level uart while the ESPHome is working with 3.3V.
 A level shifter is therefore strongly recommended.

 This component will poll the status register and allows also to change the writable registers.